King's Inns

 The Honorable Society of King's Inns (Note: The society uses the spelling "Honorable", although "Honourable" is now standard in Ireland and Britain.)
 (Cumann Onórach Óstaí an Rí) is the Inn of Court for the Bar of Ireland.
 Established in 1541, King's Inns is Ireland's oldest school of law and one of Ireland's significant historical environments.

-The benchers of King's Inns award the degree of barrister-at-law necessary to qualify as a barrister and be called to the bar in Ireland.
+The benchers of King's Inns award the degree of Barrister-at-law (BL) necessary to qualify as a barrister and be called to the bar in Ireland.
 As well as training future and qualified barristers, the school extends its reach to a diverse community of people from legal and non-legal backgrounds offering a range of accessible part-time courses in specialist areas of the law.